ferbs/webstack-micro/README.md

 ### Experimental Status!

 This repo is an experimental side project.
 Most is untested and it has never been used in production.
-I decided to share this first iteration because teams might find it useful to look at as an example, even in its draft present state.
+I decided to share this early draft because teams might still find it useful to look at as an example.

 I'll put more time into it if other people end up contributing.
 If so, we might publish the general/reusable services as versioned, maintained containers.